MouzaAlameri-sec/FIM-LAB/README.md

 For this project, we’ll be using Wazuh, an open-source SIEM platform that provides real-time threat detection, log analysis, and security monitoring.

 NOTE.
 Screenshots would include name and date to ensure integrity of work.
-(This lab is done in ACI Learning environment) To test this lab realistically you would need to set up the envrionmenets used in vmware / virtual mechine.
+(This lab is Via in ACI Learning environment) To test this lab on your actual PC you would need to set up the envrionmenets used in vmware / virtual mechine.

 WORK IN PROGRESS...
 -